-Concentration of credit risk are minimised primarily by:

-- · ensuring that transactions are undertaken with a large number of counterparties (either directly or indirectly); and - ensuring that the majority of transactions are undertaken on recognised exchanges.
+Concentrations of credit risk are minimised primarily by ensuring that transactions are undertaken with a large number of counterparties (either directly or indirectly).

 As at 30 June 2023 and 30 June 2022, there were no financial assets that are past due or impaired, or would otherwise be past due or impaired except for the terms having been renegotiated.